sukshithapulijala/sql/project_final.md

 #### NoSQL

 Data is produced and prepared more quickly now than any other time before.
 Lately as more than 2.5 trillion of Data is created consistently.
 Data will keep on expanding in volumes later at an outstanding level.
 This developing interest brought about various NoSQL Database Management Systems (DBMS’s), with an emphasis on execution, depend-ability, and consistency.
-Various existing ordering structures were reused and refined to upgrade search and read execution.
+Various existing ordering structures were reused and refined to upgrade search and read execution[27].

 The SQL scalability issue was perceived by organizations with tremendous, developing information and foundation needs, for example, Google, Amazon, and Facebook.
 They concocted their own answers for the issue – advancements like Big Data, DynamoDB, and Cassandra.
 NoSQL stands for “Not only SQL”.
 The data in the NoSQL is not stored as tables that is in Relational Databases.
 NoSQL has a SQL like syntax.
 NoSQL Databases offers straight forward plan, better control on accessing data by sup-porting horizontal scaling for many machines.